Git Worktree

 .worktreesis in.gitignore - Creates consistent directory structure

-# ✅ CORRECT - Always use the scriptbash scripts/worktree-manager.sh create feature-name
+# ✅ CORRECT - Always use the scriptbash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh create feature-name

 # ❌ WRONG - Never do this directlygit worktree add .worktrees/feature-name -b feature-name mainWhen to Use This Skill